THE LEGEND OF THE BEAST

 1998: The First BEAST

 The original BEAST launched in spring 1998 from the South Street Seaport.
-With its striking yellow paint job, orange tiger stripes, and a fierce set of teeth and an eyeball inspired by WWII fighter jets, it was an instant icon.
+Painted bright yellow with orange tiger stripes, teeth, and an eyeball inspired by WWII fighter jets, it quickly became an NYC icon.

 1999: The Second BEAST

-A year later, we introduced a second BEAST—this time painted red.
-The new BEAST took over at the Seaport, while the original yellow BEAST moved to 42nd Street.
+A second BEAST debuted in red the following year.
+It operated from the Seaport while the original yellow BEAST moved to 42nd Street.

 2007: A New Chapter

-The original yellow BEAST was retired, and the red BEAST continued operating at 42nd Street.
-It later received a unique half-red, half-yellow paint job, creating the illusion of two different BEAST speedboats.
+The original yellow BEAST was retired.
+The red BEAST continued operating at 42nd Street and later received a half-red, half-yellow paint job that created the illusion of two different boats.

 2011: The Third BEAST

-The current BEAST launched in 2011, sporting a bold green color scheme.
-Unlike the original fiberglass Ocean Rockets with prop drives and 12-cylinder Caterpillar diesel engines, the new BEAST was built from aluminum, featuring jet drives and twin 16-cylinder MTU diesel engines—making it faster and more powerful than ever before.
+The current BEAST launched in 2011 with its bold green design.
+Built from aluminum with jet drives and twin 16-cylinder MTU diesel engines, it became faster and more powerful than ever.

 BEAST Christening (2011)

-On June 7, 2011, The BEAST was officially christened in a special event at Pier 83 in New York City.
-Actress Kelly Rutherford and Elvis Duran from The Morning Show attended the launch, marking the beginning of what would become one of the most exciting boat rides on the Hudson River.
+On June 7, 2011, the BEAST was officially christened at Pier 83 in New York City.
+Actress Kelly Rutherford and Elvis Duran from The Morning Show attended the launch.
+The event marked the beginning of what would become one of the Hudson River’s most exciting thrill rides.

 Jimmy Fallon & Queer Eye’s Fab Five Ride The BEAST (2019)

-In 2019, Jimmy Fallon and the Fab Five from Queer Eye took on NYC’s jet-powered speedboat, The BEAST, for a wild ride down the Hudson.
-While promoting Queer Eye‘s Season 4, they screamed, laughed, and sang through high-speed twists and turns.
-Jimmy even had fun instructing the captain to amp up the ride with donuts and sharp turns!
+In 2019, Jimmy Fallon and the Fab Five from Queer Eye took a ride on NYC’s jet-powered speedboat, The BEAST.
+The high-speed adventure featured screaming laughs and sharp turns.
+Jimmy even instructed the captain to add donuts and extra twists.

 Brat Boat (2024)

-On August 2, 2024, The BEAST transformed into the “Brat Boat” to celebrate Charli XCX’s birthday in unforgettable style.
-Guests enjoyed an exhilarating 30-minute cruise down the Hudson, blasting tracks from Charli’s Brat album while passing iconic landmarks like the Statue of Liberty.
-As the event went viral, fans began calling us the “Brat Boat”—and we fully embraced the title, delivering an unapologetically bratty experience.
+On August 2, 2024, The BEAST transformed into the “Brat Boat” to celebrate Charli XCX’s birthday.
+Guests enjoyed a thrilling 30-minute cruise past iconic landmarks like the Statue of Liberty while blasting hits from Charli’s album Brat.
+The event fully embraced the unapologetically bratty energy.